Facential/facentialDatasets/README.md

 # facentialDatasets
-files, code, image, etc used for making our own datasets for training the machine learning model
+files, code, image, etc used for making our own datasets that will be fed to train the machine learning model